breatheco-de/main-documentation/README.md

 > BreatheCode's mission is to **accelerate the way junior developers learn and evolve** using technology.

-### BreatheCode's code is divided in 4 main verticals:
+### BreatheCode's code is divided in 5 main verticals:
 - **Tools**: Stuff you can download and use to learn how to build software faster.
 - **Libraries**: Some libraries targeted to fix recurrent coding challenges like: Session Management, Notifications, etc.
 - **Apps**: We build software for teaching purposes only.
 - **APIs**: Assets for teachers.
-If you want to learn more about our current projects and developments look at the end of the document.
+- **Boilerplates**: Thanks to the breathecode-cli we where able to include a set of recomended boilerplates to If you want to learn more about our current projects and developments look at the end of the document.

 ## Are you here to contribute?